Jonathan-Browning/Rician-Fading-Python/README.md

 The Rician fading model implemented in python.

+It uses PySimpleGUI, numpy, matplotlib and tkinter.

+This was developed on a windows OS, using Spyder IDE with Python 3.8.
+All the dependencies where installed by anaconda.

 Run main.py to start the GUI.

 Entering values for the Rician K factor, the root mean sqaure of the signal (\hat{r}^2), and \phi the phase parameter.